+As Madonna sang, we’re living in a material world.
 We live in a capitalist economic system with a consumerist society where we are constantly bombarded with advertising.
 We can probably all agree that the current way of things isn’t great, but what do we do about it?
 That’s where we may have different ideas.

-I’d really like to see is a cap on the ratio between the top earners in a corporation and either the lowest wage or the average wage earned, so that in order for CEOs to earn huge money, they’d have to pay good wages all the way down the pay scale.
-In my mind, that would be better than an executive compensation limit, as it would preserve the incentive to perform, but broaden those who benefit.
+I’d really like to see a cap on the ratio between the top corporate earners and the lowest (or average) wage earned.
+That way, for CEOs to earn big, they’d have to pay good wages all the way down the pay scale.
+In my mind, that would be better than an executive compensation limit, as it would preserve the incentive to perform, but broaden the benefit.
 However, I know diddly squat about economics, so I haven’t got the slightest clue if that’s workable.

 Where my left-wing colours really show through is my belief that essential services should either be publicly operated or well-regulated to ensure that public interest takes precedence over profitability.
 When essentials operate for profit, you see things like the mess in Texas with its mess of a power grid.
 Essential health services should not be operated on a for-profit basis.
 Corporations can’t be expected to operate on a break-even basis, so that’s where governments and non-profits need to come in.

 My now-former in-person friend is a doofus when it comes to money.
-He was leasing a Audi SUV at his old job before he graduated nursing school.
+He was leasing an Audi SUV at his old job before he graduated nursing school.
 The vast majority of his monthly income went into that stupid car.
 His lease ran out around the time he graduated.
 I crunched some numbers for him and told him that if he purchased the Kia that he was kind of interested in instead, he’d likely save $20,000 by the end of the 5-year Audi lease, plus he’d have a vehicle that he owned at the end.
 What did he do?
 He leased a new Audi.
 Corporations should not be responsible for that kind of doofusness.
 If people choose to throw their money away, I’m inclined to think they need to take responsibility for it.

 We’re faced with all kinds of advertising telling us to buy things.
 That doesn’t mean we have to buy them.
-Maybe it’s because my parents drilled cheapness into my head from an early age, but I don’t get too concerned about advertising as long as it’s not getting in the way and making it difficult to do what I want to do.
+Maybe it’s because my parents drilled cheapness into my head from an early age, but I don’t get too concerned about advertising, as long as it’s not getting in the way and making it difficult to do what I want to do.
 Advertising funds a lot of things that we use.